 Now the strategy: Where do the kids get earned income?
-You take a tax deduction in your business for paying your kids a legitimate wage or legitimate work and services.
+You take a tax deduction in your business for paying your kids a legitimate wage for legitimate work and services they provide to the business…ANY business (operational or rental).
 Thus, you generate an excellent tax-deductible expense for your income taxes (inside your business) by pushing income to your children.

-CAUTION- If you have an S or a C-Corporation you do not receive this benefit of avoiding FICA when paying your children under age 18.
+CAUTION- If you have an S or a C-Corporation you do not receive this benefit of avoiding FICA when paying your children under age 18…UNLESS you push the money through a sole prop ‘management company’.
 Don’t pay your children out of a corporation, or you have to withhold payroll taxes.
 (IRS Pub No. 15, (2011), p.10).
-Thus, we recommend you pay children out of a family-owned management company (sole prop), pay a legitimate management fee from the Corporation, or simply pay them out of a Sole-Proprietorship or LLC with independent income and operations.
+Thus, we recommend you pay children out of a family-owned management company (sole prop).
+You do this by paying a legitimate management fee to the sole-prop from the S-Corporation, and then simply paying the children as “outside labor” (an ‘other expense’) out of the Sole-Proprietorship or Single Member LLC.

 Paying Your Kids 18 or Older

-This is a very important and powerful strategy if you are continuing to ‘support’ or ‘get the help’ of your children as adults in the operation of your business.
-Essentially you have two options
+This is a very important and powerful strategy if you are continuing to ‘support’ an adult child, AND getting their help in the operation of your business.
+If this is the case, then essentially you have two options

-pay them as a sub-contractor and issue a proper Form 1099-NEC.
-For new rules on the 1099 see:
+- pay them as a sub-contractor and issue a proper Form 1099-NEC.

 I have seen these strategies not only save clients thousands of dollars in taxes and literally change the lives of their families.
 Children begin to learn work ethic and it can draw a family together in ways never fathomed by small business owners.